Patient education: Headache in children (Beyond the Basics)

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Headaches in children (The Basics)
+Patient education: Headaches in children (The Basics)

-Patient information: Headache (The Basics)
+Patient education: Headaches in adults (The Basics)

-Patient information: Closed head injury (The Basics)
+Patient education: Closed head injury (The Basics)